elmapaul/UnfreezeDeepFreeze-2005/README.md

 Files:
 + Source code in C++
-+ System file where stores the hidden password
++ System file where stores the hidden password (just for example)

 P.S.
 All these actions were made ONLY for research purposes.